-Vocal Technique Level VIII Mastery Consistently Usually Sometimes Rarely Posture Student demonstrates correct singing posture while both sitting and standing without prompting.
+Vocal Technique Level VI Mastery Consistently Usually Sometimes Rarely Posture Student demonstrates correct singing posture while both sitting and standing without prompting.
 Tone Production Student sings both head voice and chest voice with accurate pitch.
-Student is able to connect head and chest voice: creating a semi-consistent sound throughout their passaggio.
-Tenor and Bass students are able to utilize their falsetto as part of their vocal range.
-Student sings with a clear and focused tone in all registers.
+Student is beginning to connect head and chest voice: creating a semi-consistent sound throughout their passaggio.
+Tenor and Bass students continue to strengthen their falsetto.
+Student sings with a clear and focused tone with the exception of extreme highs and lows (register).
 Student is able to place sound in multiple locations within the facial mask.
-Student is able to alter his/her resonance and tone through the change in placement and space.
-Student demonstrates various tones reflective of the style of music at hand.
 Students demonstrates proper diaphragmatic breathing.
 Student sings with a tension free, supported and open sound in both head voice and chest voice, avoiding a breathy sound.
 Student sings with forward placed sound and a lifted soft palate.
 Intonation Student matches pitch.
-Student demonstrates consistent intonation in all registers and is able to identify when he/she is not singing in tune and adjust the pitch as necessary to make it in tune.
+Student demonstrates consistent intonation in all but the highest and lowest registers.
+Student is able to identify when he/she is not singing in tune and adjust the pitch as necessary to make it in tune.
 Students sings notes "on the bulls eye," not flat or sharp.
 Students shapes vowels uniformly.
 Student is able to appropriately modify vowel shape when necessary.
 Student shares the harmonic responsibility between sections to develop inner ear by singing soprano, alto, tenor and/or bass when appropriate.